oracle/weblogic-kubernetes-operator/documentation/staging/content/userguide/istio/istio.md

 |Name|Port|Listening address|Protocol|Exposed as a container port|
 |----|----|----|--------|-----|
 |`T3Channel-lh01`| `5556` | `127.0.0.1` | `t3`| Yes |

-To learn more about changes to Istio networking beginning with Istio 1.10, see [Upcoming networking changes in Istio 1.10](https://istio.io/latest/blog/2021/upcoming-networking-changes//).

 ### Apply the Domain YAML file